Zovi343/E2E_Testing_with_Puppeteer_Article/Article.md

     }, timeout);
 ```

 On line 2 we are creating new Promise in which we are listening with [browser.on('targetcreated')](https://pptr.dev/#?product=Puppeteer&version=v1.11.0&show=api-event-targetcreated) if new target (page) was created.
-Again we are able to access `browser`, because it is expose to us thanks to jest-puppeteer preset.
-Then we click on the link on the homepage, which opens new tab and point to [GitHub Starter Project](https://github.com/Zovi343/E2E_Testing_with_Puppeteer_Final).
+Again we are able to access `browser`, because it is exposed to us thanks to jest-puppeteer preset.
+Then we click on the link on the homepage, which opens a new tab and points us to [GitHub Starter Project](https://github.com/Zovi343/E2E_Testing_with_Puppeteer_Starter).
 On line 7 we await Promise, which we created on line 2 and this Promise returns newly opened page.
 So in the end we are able to get title of this newly opened page and make our assertions.

 ## Debugging Your Test
 Many times you find yourself with lot of failing tests and it can be really hard to find out what is going on only from terminal.
-That's why I will here show some tools to debug your tests.
+That's why I will show you some ways of debugging your tests.

 #### Headless and SlowMo options
 So for debugging you want to launch Puppeteer in headless mode and also in slow motion, so you will be able to actually see what is going on.
 Since we set these two options in `jest-puppeteer.config.js` all we need to do now is set two environment variables when running our tests from terminal.